|

 does not exist or its access time cannot be queried or set then an error

 is generated.
-On Windows, FAT file systems do not support access
+On Windows, FAT file systems do not support access time.
+On

 time.

-- file attributes name
+- file attributes

-- file attributes name ?option?
+- file attributes

-- file attributes name ?option value option
+name ?option value option value...?

-- This subcommand returns or sets platform specific values associated with a
+- This subcommand returns or sets platform-specific values associated with a

 On Unix, -group gets or sets the group name for the file.
 A